a-vasilev/building-microservices/README.md

 # Building Microservices
 ## Introduction
-The intent of this guide is to create a single source of information for building and scaling microservices systems.
+The intent of this article is to create a single source of information for building and scaling microservices systems.
 It will contain both theoretical information and more detailed practicle examples and technologies that can be used for solving different problems that can arise when dealing with distributed systems.
+A lot of the information is aggregated from different sources, they can be found at the end of the
 ### Contents
  - [What are microservices?](#what-are-microservices)
  - [Principles of microservices](#principles-of-microservices)